 When Victor Larue, the one who terrorized Alex is brought to trial.
 At the trial, he manages to get the bailiff's gun.
 He then demands that Walker come here but Walker is chasing someone else.
 So while they wait he and Alex talk about the time he held her captive.
-Written by

 Did You Know?